 Shedding the extra layers of clothing from winter can reveal a multitude of sins and trigger action to lose the extra kilos.

-What I just described is a DIET and let’s face it, the first three letters are DIE and it feels a bit that way once you’ve eliminated all the good food and spent 45 minutes a day on a treadmill for the last five days.
+What I just described is a DIET and let’s face it, the first three letters are DIE… And it feels a bit that way once you’ve eliminated all the good food and spent 45 minutes a day on a treadmill for the last five days.
 Sure, you’ll lose weight doing this, but it’s not sustainable long-term.
-You’ll lose the weight and when it gets too hard, you’ll go back to your old ways and stack the weight back on again.
-I know because I lived this lifestyle until I was 37 years old.
+You’ll lose some weight but when it gets too hard, your old go-to foods will creep back into the pantry and the weight will stack back on again.

 I want to show you a better way.
 I’m not going to promise quick weight loss, but it will be easier in the long-term because you’re not going to put the weight back on once you adopt a healthy lifestyle.